jennihultman/MMB-117/03_Joining reads, filtering, OTUs.md

 Now we have the quality trimmed sequence reads.
 Remember, garbage in, garbage out.
+To keep things clear, move the trimmed reads to your *trimmed* folder.
+All tasks todat will be performed there.
+Remember where the folder is?

 # Joining forward and reverse reads